pfect/pinentry/README.md

 ![system-components](https://github.com/pfect/pinentry/blob/main/doc/glorytun-setup-2.png)

-Please note that this is work in progress implementation and documentation is sparse.
+Please note that this is work in progress and documentation is sparse.

 ## Links